Ambassade Hotel – Literary-themed boutique hotel with a superb art collection in the historic canal ring.

 - Nearest Tram: Spui.

 - Area: In the heart of the hip Nine Streets neighborhood, surrounded by numerous independent boutiques and restaurants, right in the historic Canal Belt.
 Ambassade is situated on a quiet street overlooking the grand Herengracht canal, with most of the city’s big attractions an easy walk away.
-Anne Frank House, the Medieval Centre, and the Red Light District are all less than 10 minutes on foot, the Museum Quarter is around 15 minutes’ walk (or a short tram ride) away.
+Anne Frank House, the Medieval Center, and the Red Light District are all less than 10 minutes on foot, the Museum Quarter is around 15 minutes’ walk (or a short tram ride) away.
 The nearest tram stop is less than 5 minutes’ walk, off busy Spui square, with quick connections to Centraal Station and the Museum Quarter.

 - How to Get There: Take the train from Schiphol Airport to Centraal Station, then tram #1, #2 or #5 to Spui, a 4-minute walk from the hotel.